 How do probiotics work?

 Probiotic bacteria work to eliminate bad bacteria when bad bacteria become more abundant and throw your body out of balance making you feel sick.
 They help support your immune function and control inflammation.
 They can also help your body digest food, create vitamins, break down and absorb medications, and support the cells that line your gut to prevent bad bacteria from entering your bloodstream.

 Benefits of Probiotics

 Consuming probiotics frequently is very beneficial for your body.
 Probiotic foods are also great to carry when traveling.
-Increasing the number of probiotics in your diet either through food or supplements may help with various health conditions, as well as prevent certain health conditions from occurring.
+Increasing the number of probiotics in your diet, either through food or supplements, may help with various health conditions and prevent certain health conditions from occurring.
 Some of these conditions include:

 - Inflammatory Bowel Disease (IBD)